Winter weather throughout South Dakota

 As weather conditions change, check the KELOLAND Closeline for the latest school and business closings across South Dakota.
 Several cities also put snow emergency information on the Closeline.

-Gavin’s Point Damm in Yankton will be closed after 6:00 P.M.
+Gavin’s Point Dam in Yankton will be closed after 6:00 P.M.
 December 24.

 Live cams